hivtools/hint-deploy/README.md

 ## Modifying deploy

-By default `hint` will deploy with docker containers built off the `master` image.
+By default `hint` will deploy with docker containers built off the `main` image.
 If you want to deploy using an image from a particular branch for testing you can do this by passing one of the args `--hintr-branch=<tag-name>` or `--hint-branch=<tag-name>` or by modifying the `tag` section `config/hint.yml` file.

 Images available on the remote are tagged with
 * `hintr` - branch name e.g. `mrc-745`, git hash e.g. `56c3b7f`, version number e.g. `v0.0.15`